 Visit our guide to learn more about what else is new at Walt Disney World in 2022, including the exclusive resort Star Wars: Galactic Starcruiser.

 Initial Research & Reserving your Walt Disney World Vacation

 Booking a Walt Disney World Vacation in 2022 will differ from previous years.
 Traditionally, the first steps of arranging any Walt Disney World Vacation are researching, setting your budgets & making your initial reservations.
 While much of your planning will not have changed, there might be travel restrictions and park reservations to consider.

 However, you should always follow these initial steps:

 - Set what your maximum budget is.
 There will be additional expenses as you come closer to your departure date; make sure you can still pay for them.
 We have created a free Walt Disney World Budget Planner among our selection of Walt Disney World Planning tools.
 If you have a strict budget, print out our budgeting tool.
-There will be additional expenses when you arrive in Orlando, e.g., gratuities and souvenirs.
+When you arrive in Orlando, there will be additional expenses, e.g., gratuities and souvenirs.
 Unfortunately, like many things, Walt Disney World has become more expensive.

 - Consider where you would like to stay.
-There are plenty of accommodation options at Walt Disney World, but there are other more affordable options offsite.
+There are plenty of accommodation options at Walt Disney World, but other more affordable options are offsite.

 - Research flights.
-Prices for flights vary, and the best time to book differs from country to country.
-Have a look at travel forums to find out when the best time to book is.
+Flight prices vary, and the best time to book differs from country to country.
+Look at travel forums to find out when the best time to book is.